Gheorghe Mureșan: Other work

 In 2004, Mureșan founded the Giant Basketball Academy (GBA), a program dedicated to teaching the proper fundamentals of basketball to boys and girls of all ages.
 The Academy is located in Ashburn, Virginia.

 Mureșan is also part of the Washington Wizards marketing and public relations team, serving as an "ambassador" for the team.

 Mureșan co-authored two young adult fitness and health books: The Boy's Fitness Guide and The Girl's Fitness Guide.

 In 2013, Mureșan participated in the first annual 3v3 UMTTR (You Matter) Basketball Tournament to increase awareness, prevention and research of teen suicide, the leading cause of death among adults and children between the ages of 15 and 24.

 Acting

 Outside basketball, Mureșan has dabbled in acting, playing the title character in 1998 feature film My Giant starring comedian Billy Crystal.
 Mureșan also acted in the films Adventures of Serial Buddies (2011) and Manodrome (2023).

 He appeared as a ventriloquist in the music video for Eminem's breakthrough single "My Name Is".
 He has appeared in commercials for Snickers candy bars, and sports television network ESPN.

 Personal life

-Mureșan and his wife Liliana and sons George and Victor have resided in Franklin Lakes, New Jersey, but they relocated to the suburbs of Washington, D.C.
-Since the 2016–2017 season, his oldest son, George, has played for the Georgetown University Hoyas as a walk-on forward.
-His younger son Victor joined the Hoyas as a walk-on in the 2020–21 season.
-Victor is 6 ft 10 in and 190 lb.
+Mureșan and his wife Liliana and sons George (born 1998) and Victor (born 2000) have resided in Franklin Lakes, New Jersey, but they relocated to the suburbs of Washington, D.C.
+Both his sons played college basketball as walk-ons at Georgetown University, where they were coached by Patrick Ewing.